Save Your Heart for Me

 "Save Your Heart for Me" is a song written by Gary Geld and Peter Udell.
 The song was originally written for and recorded by singer Brian Hyland in 1963.
-Although not released as a single in its own right, it was included as the B-side to Hyland's song, "I'm Afraid to Go Home," and appeared on Hyland's 1994 greatest hits album.
+Although not released as a single in its own right, it was the B-side to Hyland's song "I'm Afraid to Go Home" and appeared on Hyland's 1994 greatest-hits album.